yuhsecurity/hazeinfinity/README.md

 # Haze Infinity | Roblox Script Hub
-## Scripts used in Haze I are not coded by me
+## Scripts used in Haze Infinity are not coded by me